310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 I mean, he disappeared for a long time at the end of last year.

 Huh?
 You didn’t know?
-He’s part of the Five Oddballs—I think it’s just the Three Oddballs now… He was that kinda person, so…
+He’s part of the Five Eccentrics—I think it’s just the Three Eccentrics now… He was that kinda person, so…

 A lot happened to him back then.
 He may act like things don’t affect him, but he does go through a lot more than you might think.